bernhardhuber/activemqtools/jms-example-durable-sub/readme.md

     mvn -Ppublisher

-You can kill the subscriber at any point and it will not miss messages because the subscription it creates is durable
+You can kill the subscriber at any point, and it will not miss messages because the subscription it creates is durable